 To start, you must define the help desk experience you’re looking to create (and how different members within your organization help create that experience).
 You can begin by asking yourself the following questions:

 Take a look at yourself from the customer’s perspective.
 Do customers talk to you in person, visit your website or come across you on social media?
 What kind of service are they expecting?
 Depending on your business type, growth trajectory and support strategy, your customer outcomes can also vary.
 There’s more than one way to reach the customer satisfaction “mountaintop”, so get all the company’s stakeholders (be it your executive team, support managers, IT teams) to lay out their problems and propose solutions they’d like to see.

 Read more: Picking Help Desk Software: Is It Even Worth Your Time?

 Your employees are the ones doing the talking to your customers, so listen to their concerns extra carefully.
 Really understand how they’re going through the motions of support.
 Offer employees the autonomy to serve customers on their own terms.
 Accommodate individual software and workplace preferences.
 Pinpoint employee motivators, strengths and weaknesses as this will help them unleash their full potential.
 Communicate team goals and organize regular team-building activities.

-Read more: How to Get Employees to Wow Customers
+Read more: How to Inspire Employees to Care About Customer Service

 Do you have the resources for it?